-By having a closer look at the whole, you will notice, that the UTM square has been simply left out in this representation form.
+On closer inspection, it can be seen that the UTM square, as used in the UTM Reference System, has simply been omitted from this representation form.
 Without nominating the UTM square, the UTM band seems to be superfluous.
 However, it is used for immediate identification of the hemisphere.
-The author favors the use of UTM Zone Coordinates or the UTM Reference System instead of UTM Grid Coordinates.
+UTM Grid Coordinates are rarely used because UTM Zone coordinates and the UTM Reference System are better suited for dealing with UTM coordinates.

-For the target coordinate the output of the northing can be set optionally with or without UTM zone.
+For the target coordinate the output of the easting can be set optionally with or without UTM zone.
 It also is possible to enforce the conversion to a particular UTM zone.

-Sometimes, also the first digit of the northing (1000 km digit) is blanked.
+Sometimes the first digit of the northing (1000 kilometer digit) is also suppressed.
 For the area of Germany it is always a 5, apart from a small area in the north of the country: